 “Our results this quarter reflect the trust people and organizations are placing in the Microsoft Cloud,” Nadella said in a press release.
 “We are innovating across key growth categories of infrastructure, AI, productivity, and business applications to deliver differentiated value to customers.”

 According to Microsoft, LinkedIn sessions grew 30 percent in the third fiscal quarter, leading to a 37 percent increase in revenue compared to the same quarter in fiscal 2017.
 Meanwhile, subscriptions to Office 365 in the mainstream market reached 30.6 million, a 12 percent increase in revenue.
-Office 365 in the commercial sector jumped 42 percent, which helped the overall commercial products and cloud services revenue to increase 14 percent year-over-year.

 The hint about new Surface hardware in the next several months should come as no surprise.
 Microsoft’s BUILD developer conference begins May 7, 2018 and could serve as a launch platform for new Surface devices.
 Microsoft is due to refresh its Surface Studio, Surface Laptop, Surface Book, and Surface Pro hardware.
 There’s also some kind of a Surface Notepad or Surface Phone supposedly in the works as well.